frogm0uth/keyboard-firmware/kyria-rsthd-prime/README.md

 ### CURS and FLIP

-Activated by the right thumb (hold).
+Activated by the right thumb.
+Experimental.

 ![kyria-rsthd-prime-curs](docs/images/kyria-rsthd-prime-curs.png)